John Farrer's 1667 map showing presumed Northwest Passage (red arrow) to Pacific Ocean just west of the Blue Ridge Mountains

 In southwestern Virginia, most rivers flow south (Holston River, Clinch River, Powell River) or west (Levisa Fork, New River) towards the Ohio River, then on into the Mississippi and the Gulf of Mexico.
 The Shenandoah River flows north, just like the Nile River in Egypt.

 If you always thought north was "up the map" because that's the way the maps hung on the wall in elementary school - well, don't be confused and think north is "uphill."
 Staunton and Waynesboro are located at the southern, upper end of the Shenandoah Valley.
 The Shenandoah River flows north to Harpers Ferry, flowing downhill the entire time it flows north.

 Don't say the Shenandoah River flows "up" to Harpers Ferry, unless you can repeal the law of gravity.
 When you go upstream on the Shenandoah River, you are going southwest.
 When you go from Harpers Ferry to Harrisonburg or Staunton, you are going "up the Valley" - at least technically.
-(Still, if you hear a weather reporter describe a front as going north from Staunton towards Washington DC, don't be surprised to have the reporter wave their hand towards the top of the screen and refer to the front as going "up the Valley.")

 The mountain ranges (or low hills) that define the edge of a watershed are watershed divides, where the rain divides to flow in one direction or another from the top of the hill towards the bottom.
-All of Virginia is east of the Continental Divide in Colorado, which splits water so some raindrops flow to the Pacific Ocean and other raindrops flow to the Guf of Mexico.
+All of Virginia is east of the Continental Divide in Colorado, which splits water so some raindrops flow to the Pacific Ocean and other raindrops flow to the Gulf of Mexico.

 There is an Eastern Continental Divide in southwestern Virginia, similar to that more-famous Continental Divide in the Rocky Mountains out west.
 On one side of the Eastern Continental Divide, Virginia rivers flow to the Atlantic Ocean.
 On the other side of the divide, the rivers flow to the Gulf of Mexico.

-Drop a stick into the South Fork of the Shenandoah River near Luray, and the stick will float down the Shenandoah River to Harpers Ferry, then down the Potomac River to the Chesapeake Bay, then through the bay past Cape Charles/Cape Henry into the Atlantic Ocean.
+Drop a stick into the South Fork of the Shenandoah River near Luray, and the stick will float down the Shenandoah River to Harpers Ferry, then east down the Potomac River to the Chesapeake Bay, then south through the bay past Cape Charles/Cape Henry into the Atlantic Ocean.